hwz/chirp/module-2/readme.md

 app.controller('mainController', function(){
 });
 ```
+####Setting up a a template

-We can use this in our primary view, `main.html`.
+We can use this in our primary template, `main.html`.
 This should contain a form for post creation, as well as a place to display the feed of posts.
 Let's scaffold everything out except for the posts display for the time being.
-We'll manually set the username of the poster with a text field for now, since we don't have a logged in user.
+We'll input a username with a text field for now, since we don't have a logged in user.

 ```html